 We believe there are several factors that could cause general and administrative expenses to fluctuate as a percentage of revenue.
 As customer expectations and the competitive environment require the development of web-based business interfaces and the restructuring of our information systems and related platforms, we believe there could be significant expenses incurred, some of which would not be capitalized.
-Other factors that could cause selling, general and administrative expense to fluctuate include, but are not limited to, changes in insurance premiums, bad debt expenses and professional services expense.
+Other factors that could cause selling, general and administrative expense to fluctuate include, but are not limited to, changes in insurance premiums, claim expense, bad debt expense and professional services expense.
+We expect rent expense to decrease when we move to our new corporate headquarters which is expected to be completed by the end of 2013.